|Mon.||1:30 p.m.||7:00 p.m.|

 Join us in the Biography Room for lively Discussion and light refreshments.

 A writers' group meets every other Monday at the Library, with a maximum of 10 participants.
 This program is designed for people who are already in the process of writing and publishing work and want to participate in a structured feedback process.
+Cathy Arra, a poet, writer and former teacher of English and Writing in the Rondout Valley School District facilitates the group.
 If you are interested in participating, please contact Diane DeChillo at the Stone Ridge Library (687-8726) to place your name on the wait list.

 If you would enjoy stretching, moving and dancing to all kinds of music come join us at the Marbletown Comunity center on Thursdays.
 We don't have a teacher, we wear comfortable clothing, go barefoot or not, and bring CDs or cassettes of our choosing.
 For more information call 687-7186.